parcel-bundler/website/src/getting-started/webapp.md

 While you can install and run Parcel globally, it is much better to install it locally into your project as a dev dependency.
 To do this navigate to the project in the terminal and run the install command listed below.

-To install the cli run the following command:
+To install Parcel, run the following command:

 ```bash
 yarn add -D parcel@next